jwilger/jwilger.github.io/_posts/2019-07-14-td3-initial-review.md

 Putting it all together was a straighforward process, although I did accidentally pull out the factory-installed guide for the rear brake line and had to fish the hydraulic hose through the frame unassisted (home-bike-mechanic achievement unlocked!)
-I ran into a small issue with the little plate that screw into the frame to adapt the opening where the rear brake hose enters behind the head tube.
+I ran into a small issue with the little plate that screws into the frame to adapt the opening where the rear brake hose enters behind the head tube.
 I had already tightened the plate back onto the frame, and I needed to pull the hose a bit to get some slack to hammer in the little insert you put at the end of the hydraulic hose.
 The design of the plate is such that it seems it can snag the hose, and it ended